Karl Wilhelm Ludwig Pappe: Botanical career

-The Cape Town botanical garden
+Garden

 Pappe was in favour of the establishment of a proper botanical garden in Cape Town.
 To this end, in 1845 he wrote several letters to the editor of The South African Commercial Advertiser describing the history of the Cape garden established by the Dutch East India Company.
-When subscriptions to finance the garden were started in May 1848, Pappe subscribed £2 per annum.
-Harry Smith, governor of the Cape appointed Pappe to a commission to supervise the development of the botanic garden.
-In 1949, Pappe assisted in acquiring trees and shrubs from Baron von Ludwig's estate for the garden, as Pappe had been acquainted with him prior to von Ludwig's death in 1847.
-Pappe also collected plants from South Africa for the garden and obtained others from overseas.
+When subscriptions to finance the garden were started in May 1848, he subscribed £2 per annum.
+Harry Smith, governor of the Cape appointed him to a commission to supervise the development of the botanic garden.
+In 1849, he assisted in acquiring trees and shrubs from Baron von Ludwig's estate for the garden, as Pappe had been acquainted with him prior to von Ludwig's death in 1847.
+He also collected plants from South Africa for the garden and obtained others from overseas.
 In 1850, he resigned from the commission in protest when C.L.P.
 Zeyher, the gardener, was dismissed.

+Select works

 Zoological interests

 In 1853, Pappe published "Synopsis of the edible fishes at the Cape of Good Hope" in which 45 species were described.
 The work was inspired by Andrew Smith's "Illustrations of the Zoology of South Africa (1838–50)".

 In 1855, he presented many specimens of Coleoptera and Hymenoptera to the South African Museum.